-- MMPs should exclude the following cases: - With any listed ICD-10-CM diagnosis codes for cystic fibrosis and anomalies of the respiratory system (Cystic Fibrosis and Anomalies of Respiratory System value set) - With admission source for transferred from a different hospital or other health care facility (Admission Codes for Transfers value set)
+- MMPs should exclude the following cases: - With any listed ICD-10-CM diagnosis codes for cystic fibrosis and anomalies of the respiratory system (Cystic Fibrosis and Anomalies of the Respiratory System value set). - With admission source for transferred from a different hospital or other health care facility (Admission Codes for Transfers value set). - With a point of origin code for transfer from a hospital, a skilled Nursing Facility (SNF) or Intermediate Care Facility (ICF), or other healthcare facility (Admission Codes for Transfers value set).

-- With a point of origin code for transfer from a hospital, a skilled Nursing Facility (SNF) or Intermediate Care Facility (ICF), or another healthcare facility (Admission Codes for Transfers value set) - Obstetric admissions (Note: By definition, admissions with a principal diagnosis of COPD, asthma, or acute bronchitis are precluded from the assignment of MDC 14 by grouper software and, therefore, not included in this measure)
+Obstetric discharges (Note: By definition, discharges with a principal diagnosis of COPD, asthma, or acute bronchitis exclude obstetric discharges, because the principle diagnosis for an obstetric discharge would identify it as obstetric, and no such diagnoses are included in the set of qualifying diagnoses).